-At this time, A&E is re-activating all projects that were placed on hold in 2022 and continues to revise processes and systems to streamline operations.
+At this time A&E is re-activating all projects that were placed on hold in 2022 and continues to revise processes and systems to streamline operations.
 While some staff positions remain open and challenging to hire, all key leadership positions have been filled.
-FMD staff has indicated while some of these steps are still ramping up, executing the above strategy has gone a long way towards addressing the capacity constraints within the organization and has placed the A&E organization in a much better place to be able to evaluate and address additional projects in the capital plan as they are proposed.
+FMD staff has indicated while some of these steps are still ramping up, executing the above strategy has helped to significantly address capacity constraints within the organization and has placed the A&E organization in a much better place to be able to evaluate and address additional projects in the capital plan as they are proposed.